pnevyk/gryf/README.md

 ### Builder pattern for algorithms

 Specifying arguments for algorithms is done using the builder pattern.
-This avoids the need of passing dummy values (like `None`) to parameters that are not useful for the use case.
+This avoids the need to pass dummy values (like `None`) to parameters that are not useful for the use case.
 On the other hand, it allows tweaking the algorithm with many optional arguments.
 Moreover, new optional parameters can be added in a backward-compatible way.
 A lot of care is taken to make the error feedback